July 6 — 8, 2026 (Virtual & In-Person)

 Image of The Right Fit Community

-This hybrid program will give you all the tools and connections you need to have a healthy, manageable social life on campus.
+This hybrid program will give you all the tools and connections you need to form relationships and have a healthy, manageable social life on campus.

 This program is something I wish I had access to while I was in college.
 I know for a fact that having a community who understood my differences and struggles would’ve made college less miserable for me, and that’s exactly what this program will give you, plus some extra tools that will help you in every area of life.